maueroats/teaching/content/intermediate-cs/sem2final/30-grade-all.md

 4. (25 points) In a universe program, there are plants (circles) at various coordinates.
 Each one naturally grows at a 1mm (radius) per tick.
 There are two possible actions: click an area to "fertilize" and "reset".

     * The "fertilize" message will affect every player within distance of 10 units from the place it was applied.
-    * The spread message causes each world to grow +2 faster than previously.
+    * The "fertilize" message causes each world to grow +2 faster than previously.
     * The "reset" message will affect everyone.
 The reset message resets them to their initial growth rate.
+    * A single player can fertilize their plant by hitting "f".
+Fertilizing also helps the plants nearby (see above).
-    * A single player can fertilize their plant by hitting "f" and trim their plant (shrinking radius by 9) by hitting "t".
+    * A single player can trim their plant (shrinking radius by 9) by hitting "t".
     * **Simplification**: only keep the data for one plant in your model.

     Your job is:

     1. (5 points) List some essential items in the model, and explain your choice.
     2. (5 points) Describe a possible message struct.
-    3. (5 points) Explain in detail the receive-handler, including any messages sent or changes to the model.
+    3. (5 points) Explain in detail how the receive-handler handles the "fertilize" message, including any messages sent or changes to the model.
     4. (10 points) Write the key handler.